2016 End of Year Report

 - Town of Friday Harbor

 Since 2008 Island Rec’s Board has recognized individuals, businesses and organizations with its Shining Star Awards and Volunteer Appreciation.
-Award recipients for 2015 were:
+Island Rec had the support of just over 110 volunteers who contributed more than 1300 hours providing park and recreation programs and services for San Juan Islanders.
+Award recipients for 2016 were:

 Outstanding Volunteer Service